-He is an expert in ankle arthritis and its treatment, adult flat feet and hind foot arthritis.
-Mr Ray is one of the few surgeons offering ankle replacement and toe joint replacements for arthritic pain.
+He is an expert in ankle arthritis and its treatment.
+He specialises in adult flat feet and hindfoot arthritis.
+He is one of the few surgeons offering ankle replacement and toe joint replacements for arthritic pain in North London.

 Mr Ray also specialises in sports injuries of the lower limb.
 He offers key hole surgery for all sporting injuries of the foot and ankle.
 He is an expert in tendon injuries of the foot and ankle.
 He regularly deals with and operates on sports related injuries of the Achilles tendon, ankle ligaments and peroneal tendons.
 His special interest is in all types of sport related fractures of the knee, leg, ankle and foot.